cnguy/kayn/README.md

 })

 // now, if you hit an error that isn't a 404, it'll only retry
-// up to N more time -- in this case, 3.
+// up to N more times -- in this case, 3.
 // without this, you'll have a request constantly allocated
 // to Riot's 500 internal service error (which happens quite frequently!)